griffio/griffio.github.io/_posts/2016-07-11-More-Kotlin-Arrays.md

 ~~~

-In Java, you must lean on reflection by providing a type class parameter to instantiate array of type ```clazz: Class<T>```, the difference with Kotlin is that we can use the generic type <T> directly.
+In Java, you must lean on reflection by providing a type class parameter to instantiate the array of type ```clazz: Class<T>```, the difference with Kotlin is that we can use the generic type <T> directly.

-[Inline functions](https://kotlinlang.org/docs/reference/inline-functions.html) support reified type parameters to avoid using reflection with class references - with the limitation that only type parameters of inlined functions can be reified.
+[Inline functions](https://kotlinlang.org/docs/reference/inline-functions.html) support reified type parameters to avoid using reflection with class references - the limitation is only type parameters of inlined functions can be reified -
+**All other generic types are erased at runtime**.

 Kotlin, for example, defining ```Array<Int>``` is still compiled down to a Java Platform ```Object[Integer]```, the array type is enforced by the Kotlin compiler as invariant.
 Where as, Java arrays are covariant allowing unsafe generic assignments like ```array of Object = array of Integer```.